pypa/pipx/README.md

 pipx install PACKAGE
 ```

-This automatically creates a virtual environment, installs the package, and symlinks the package's CLI binaries to a location on your `PATH`.
+This automatically creates a virtual environment, installs the package, and adds the package's CLI entry points to a location on your `PATH`.
 For example, `pipx install cowsay` makes the `cowsay` command available globally, but sandboxes the cowsay package in its own virtual environment. **pipx never needs to run as sudo to do this.**

 Example:
 ```